-College Prep: Fulfills VAPA ("f") requirement for UC/CSU Description: Women's ensemble is an intermediate choral music class designed for women with significant vocal/choral experience.
+College Prep: Fulfills VAPA ("f") requirement for UC/CSU Description: Treble Choir is an intermediate choral music class designed for students with significant vocal/choral experience.
 Emphasis is on Intermediate musicianship, vocal/choral production, and vocal/choral technique.
 All performances are mandatory.
 May be repeated for credit.